squidgroup/squidSim_vignette/docs/02-sim_pop.md

 ##  10.2631334   0.5509808  -3.0467600   0.3633353
 ```

-We can also use this to induce measurement error in a predictor - we can simulate the true variable with a certain affect on the response, and another correlated variable - the measured variable - with no direct effect on the response.
+We can also use this to induce measurement error in a predictor - we can simulate the true variable with a certain effect on the response, and another correlated variable - the measured variable - with no direct effect on the response.
 The correlation between these two variables represents the measurement error (the repeatability of the variable is the correlation squared).

 <!-- measurement error - correlated variable #ffe58f-->